TomPace101/nanopore_diffusion/notes.md

 That would require the top-level handler to itself be customizable.
 This is a future issue.
 For now it will have to be static.

+Doit:
+some requests are also doit tasks.
+These doit-level request can have parent requests and child requests.
+Maybe we should do this with a mixin?
+Basically, to construct all the doit tasks, dodo.py will iterate through the request hierarchy, and find requests that can be converted to a doit task.
+Then it will do so and yield them.
+So,
+- how do you know which requests to convert?
+- how are they converted?
+The conversion process will largely follow from the way ParameterSet can return a doit task.
+But here's the next challenge: how does a request know what all its children depend on?
+It has to ask them, and create the task based on their responses.
+So, in fact, each request will return either a single task, or a task generator, or provide information about its dependencies for an ancestor to do so.
+That's what still needs to be worked out:
+How task information moves up the hierarchy.

+We have the same problem for execution.
+I define a simulation request that asks for a mesh.
+If I want to be able to encapsulate that, it has to define an interface for how that information is provided back to the parent handler.
+For example, loading a mesh from xml or from hdf5.
+Different request types, same parent.
+For that matter, what if I want to put a mesh generation request right there instead?
+That won't work, becuase those don't load a mesh.
+They just create files on disk.
+So the interface between a handler and its children has to define how information communicated between them.
+And ultimately that has to be clear from the request.
+A simulation request MUST have a loadmesh request of some kind, which is different than a meshgen request.
+So, then, maybe loading a mesh isn't a request.
+Maybe the mesh is just specified directly in the simulation request itself, but there are other sub-requests.

+Maybe requests that require certain sub-requests can have defaults for those sub-requests, which can be overidden.
+For example, in mesh generation, we can have the steps after .geo creation default to just working on the files in their expected locations.

+But, then, is that really a sub-request, or is it just the parameters needed to fulfill a request primitive?
+Make it so that it doesn't matter.
+When a sub-request is a named request, it has a default handler/type.
+Later, this can be overridden if necessary.
+But at first, the parent ONLY supports the default request type, by handling it directly.

+How does this differ than what we already have?
+MeshParameters, ModelParameters, and PostProcParameters are the fundamental request types.
+MeshParameters works fine already.
+ModelParameters needs to be more flexible, but this only helps with that a little.
+PostProcParameters needs a lot more flexibility, and this approach could help quite a bit.
+Ultimately, the goal here is to make things easier for users.
+The system as a whole will be less tightly-coupled.
+They'll need to learn one pattern, which is reused in lots of places.
+The new idea here is really to break requests down into sub-requests.
+This complicates the handlers, though.
+The handlers must be able to interact with the handlers of their request's sub-requests.
+That is, we need sub-handlers as well.
+We kind of already have that, though.
+We have "conditions" classess in the simulators.

 Unresolved issues/questions:
 - how are doit tasks constructed by iterating through the request(s)?
 - classes listed as TBD below.